WebNN Flags in Chromium based Browsers

 ---|---|

-Description | Save the generated TFLite model file to the folder specified by --webnn-tflite-dump-model . |
+Description | Save the generated TFLite model file |

-Note | The folder needs to be accessible from the GPU process sandbox or --no-sandbox must be used. |
+Note | The folder needs to be accessible from the GPU process sandbox or --no-sandbox must be used |

 Usage | "%LOCALAPPDATA%\Google\Chrome SxS\Application\chrome.exe" --no-sandbox --webnn-tflite-dump-model=/tmp/tflite_models |